stephen-ics/haskell/README.md

     (<$>) = fmap
 ```
 - In the context of Haskell and functional proramming a "pure value" refers to an immutable value that exists independently of any computational effects or side effect
-- The 'pure' function takes a value and 'lifts' it into applicative context, in other words it creates an applicative functor that wraps the value it lifts
+- The 'pure' function takes a value and 'lifts' it into applicative context, in other words it creates an applicative functor that wraps the value it lifts, turning it from value 'a' to value 'f a'
 - Generally, you can not directly apply an unpure function to a value wrapped in the applicative context when using the <*> operator
 - The (.) operator is the function composition operator, it is a built-in operator that takes in two functions as arguments and returns a new function that represents the composition of the two functions
 ```haskell